Isaac talks to DrB about online eczema advice and apps

 DrB: So you are enthusiastic about the possibilities of online advice for people with eczema?

-DrB: Thank you for sharing your experience and your plans with us.
+DrB: Thank you for sharing your experience and ideas.
 Let’s see what others think!

 Comments welcome below!